Vale Health Clinic

 Cortisone injections are widely regarded as one of the most effective treatments for joint pain.
 By reducing inflammation around the joint, they quickly alleviate pain and stiffness.
 In fact, studies suggest that over 80% of patients with knee pain return to sports within a month of receiving a cortisone injection.

-Although cortisone injections provide fast relief, it’s important to rest for at least 24 hours afterward.
+Although cortisone injections provide fast relief, it’s important to rest for at least 24 hours afterwards.
 Taking it easy can help manage any pain or swelling in the treated area and prevent potential side effects.

-In this Blog, we’ll explain why resting after a cortisone injection is essential for recovery and how long you should rest depending on the area injected.
+We explain why resting after a cortisone injection is essential for recovery and how long you should rest depending on the area injected.

 How Long Should You Rest After a Cortisone Injection?